-It was a ten minute speech about me, how hard can that be?
+It was a ten-minute speech about me, how hard can that be?
 As it turns out it was pretty hard and I struggled.
 I had always been a fairly confident speaker but perhaps my confidence outweighed my technical ability and I simply managed by blundering my way through.
 But this speech was important.
-I turned down the opportunity the first time round.
+I turned down the opportunity the first time around.

 I found the Toastmaster group, Ipswich Electrifiers, on the internet.
 The idea of trying my speech out on someone else first was appealing so I duly joined.
 After a year of practice and evaluation and I was ready for the speech.
 The only thing worrying me was that the opportunity might not be available to me again, but as it happened, it did and this time I took it.

 The opportunity was standing for the position of head of my professional body.
 A body comprising of around 44 000 safety and health professionals from nearly 100 countries, a daunting prospect.
 But first I had to secure the nomination of the bodies Council of Management against two other candidates.
 Hence the speech.

 The format I had studied for years.
 Up to the lectern, put your notes out and address the chamber.
 I had other ideas; I am very keen on not using lecterns or notes.
 My reasoning was sound: it was something I was passionate about and that needed to come across in my speech, also I didn’t think it would look good reading from a piece of paper hiding behind a prop.
 I was going to stand proudly in front and demand to be elected!